Analytics206/project_template/README.md

 - **Required model**: Run `ollama pull llama3` to download the required model
 - **Without Ollama**: The pipeline still functions normally without Ollama, but image descriptions will be placeholders

-## ArXiv Pipeline Configuration Settings
+## NEW PROJECT NAME Configuration Settings

 The system is configured through `config/default.yaml`.
 Key configuration sections included